Last Quarter: Plot

-Facing struggles with her father's re-marriage and cheating ex-boyfriend, 17-year-old high school student Mizuki Mochizuki falls in love with Adam, a British musician, one night under the full moon.
+Facing struggles with her father's remarriage and cheating ex-boyfriend, 17-year-old high school student Mizuki Mochizuki falls in love with Adam, a British musician, one night under the full moon.
 Captivated, Mizuki begins avoiding her family and friends to spend time with him in secret at an abandoned mansion.
 Two weeks into their relationship, Adam tells her that he will be leaving by sunrise, and Mizuki decides to run away from home to follow him.
 While crossing the street to him, Mizuki is hit by a car.

 At the same time, 5th grade elementary school student Hotaru Shiraishi is also hospitalized from a car accident while looking for her pet cat Lulu and dreams of a girl who helped her look for her.
 After being discharged from the hospital, Hotaru's search leads her to finding the girl at the abandoned mansion and discovering she is a ghost, with Hotaru being the only one who can see her.
 The girl has no memories of her past life other than Adam and she is unable to leave the mansion.
 With the help of her classmates Sae Kayama, Tetsu Sugisaki, and Masaki Miura, Hotaru assists the girl with recovering her memories.
 The four children nickname the girl "Eve" due to her searching for Adam and they communicate through Hotaru's interpretation and Eve writing in Sae's notebook.